Ring In The New Year With A Traditional Meal Near Greenville, SC

 Pork, Black Eyed Peas, Greens & Cornbread – Oh My!

-As I’m sure most of you can imagine (after seeing the word “Yankee”), I failed in a grand fashion the first time I tried making this meal on New Year’s Day.
-My job was to teach people how to cook, so this was a humbling experience.
+As I’m sure most of you can imagine (after seeing the word “Yankee”), I failed royally the first time I tried making this meal on New Year’s Day.
 However, my best friend took pity on me and brought me a plate of leftovers from her grandmother’s kitchen.
-This is how someone’s granny should prepare a traditional southern New Year’s meal.
-I stand by this statement, and you won’t change my mind.
 Wisdom adds flavor to the food that can’t be store-bought, and a granny’s New Year’s meal will always be superior.

 However, there is still hope in the absence of a proper southern granny.
 You can enjoy a Lucky New Year’s Meal with a bit of help!